Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 // 6 + 100 = 106
 ```

 This is as simple as we can put it.
-Do the same for the the `calculateInterest` function.
+Do the same for the `calculateInterest` function.

 > A function can return anything returnable.

 ## Arrow functions

-An arrow function is another away to write a function.
-Usually I use arrow functions when I have a simple function that does a very minute "thing" or in array or string methods for looping.
+An arrow function is another way to write a function.
+Usually, I use arrow functions when I have a simple function that does a very minute "thing" or in array or string methods for looping.
 You can use it in place of the function declarations (named functions).
 We say, `function`, to indicate we want to create a function.
 Arrow functions have the same features as the declarative function.

 Arrow functions are called so because of `=>`, the fat arrow operator.
-It is of the form, perhaps you've have seen before:
+It is of the form, perhaps you've seen before:

 ```js
 const arrowFunctionName = (/* parameter list */) => /* some expression */